Tools & Processes used

 The following is a list of tools used in the process, for those interested.

 Word-Processing.
-On Amazon there are a lot of books on writing books for CreateSpace.
-They are all, as far as I know, based on Word.
 I use Word a lot in my day-job.
 Maybe for this reason, I was not too happy about using Word.
 It simply isn’t good enough.
 I knew about Latex, and when I saw something written by a good colleague, Jens Hee, I decided to try it out.
 I have not looked back since.
 Well, maybe when I was creating the e-book – see further down.